Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 Technology is my passion

-I didn't start this website with the aim of being rich.
+I write about tech because I love it, not because I have to or need to.
+Although I have nothing against hard-earned wealth, I didn’t start this website with the intention of becoming rich.
 I only hope it makes enough money to justify my time.

 Every piece of hardware or software I mention on this website is there because I love it or the idea of it.
 It’s a type of personal attention you won’t find anywhere else.